 It’s sort of like spending one day in Arches National Park and hiking through the massive arches.
 Truly unforgettable.

 Anyways, this part of the trail is relatively easy as you descent, unless of course you’re hiking in the snow and ice.
+Bryce Canyon National Park is one of the best places to visit in November in the USA, but snowy conditions may be present by late month.
 You’ll need crampons and trekking poles in the winter for this hike, for sure!

 Highlights of the Queen’s Garden Trail